Step 1: Determine whether the association between the response and the term is statistically significant

 If a model term is statistically significant, the interpretation depends on the type of term.
 The interpretations are as follows:

-If a continuous predictor is significant, you can conclude that the coefficient for the predictor does not equal zero.
+If a continuous predictor is significant, you can conclude that the coefficient for the predictor is different from zero.

-If a categorical predictor is significant, you can conclude that not all the level means are equal.
+If a categorical predictor is significant, you can conclude that not all of the levels of the factor have the same probability.

 Step 2: Understand the effects of the predictors